sqlalchemy-redshift/sqlalchemy-redshift/README.rst

 .. warning::

-    This dialect requires psycopg2 library to work properly.
-It does not provide it as required, but relies on you to select the psycopg2 distribution you need:
+    This dialect requires a database driver library to work properly.
+It does not provide it as required, but relies on you to select the database driver distribution you need:

     * psycopg2 - standard distribution of psycopg2, requires compilation so few system dependencies are required for it
     * psycopg2-binary - already compiled distribution (no system dependencies are required)
     * psycopg2cffi - pypy compatible version
+    * redshift_connector - standard distribution of redshift_connector, pure Python and pypy compatible

     See `Psycopg2's binary install docs <http://initd.org/psycopg/docs/install.html#binary-install-from-pypi>`_
     for more context on choosing a distribution.